Carl Jensen (politician): Early life and education

 Carl Arthur Jensen was born in Sleepy Eye, Minnesota.
-He served in the United States Air Force during World War II.
+He served in the United States Army Air Force during World War II.
 After returning from the war, he attended law school at the University of Minnesota and graduated with honors in 1949.
 Once admitted to the bar, he engaged in private practice, and also served as attorney for the Sleepy Eye School District for nine years, and for the City of Sleepy Eye for 14 years.

 Political career

 In 1966, after several years away from public service, Jensen ran successfully for the District 17 state senate seat being vacated by John M. Zwach, Sr., who was running for the U.S. Congress.
 District 17 later became District 28 after redistricting in 1970, and included all or portions of Brown, Cottonwood, Murray, Nicollet and Redwood counties.
 He was re-elected in 1970, 1972 and 1976.

 As representative and senator, Jensen allied with the House Conservative Caucus at a time when the legislature was still officially nonpartisan.
-He later identified as Republican when party affiliation became required of political candidates.
+He later identified as Republican when major party affiliation became common.
 His key areas of interest were agriculture, commerce, the judiciary, and taxes and tax laws.

 While in the senate, Jensen served on the Commerce, Elections, Environment & Natural Resources, General Legislation, Health, Welfare & Corrections, Judiciary, Public Highways, Rules & Administration, and Taxes & Tax Laws committees, and on various other committee incarnations and subcommittees.
 He was chair of the General Legislation Committee from 1971 to 1973, and was an assistant minority leader from 1977 to 1981.
 He also served on the Minnesota Voyageurs National Park Commission during the 1970s.

-Jensen did not to run for re-election in 1980, as he was appointed to the Minnesota Tax Court by Governor Al Quie.
+Jensen did not to run for re-election in 1980, as he was appointed to the Minnesota Tax Court by Minnesota Governor Albert Quie.
 He served on the tax court from 1981 to 1986.
 In 1986, he ran unsuccessfully as a Minnesota Democratic-Farmer-Labor Party candidate for the Minnesota Senate.